diyessi/explications/content/articles/srt1.md

 ---
 # Abstract

-The `MISRT1` square root routine from the IBM 704 SHARE library executes only two floating point instructions to compute a floating point square root.
-The 704 was introduced by IBM in 1954 and was the first commercial computer with core memory and hardware support for floating point.
-The first version of FORTRAN was co-developed with the 704.
-Here the implementation of `MISRT1` is described, illustrating some early programming techniques.
+The IBM 704 SHARE library floating point square root routine `MISRT1` executes only two floating point instructions.
+The IBM 704 was introduced in 1954.
+It was the first commercial computer with core memory and hardware support for floating point.
+The first version of FORTRAN was developed for the 704 and some 704 features were influenced by the needs of FORTRAN.
+Here the implementation of `MISRT1` is described, illustrating of the techniques used in early programming.

 # The IBM SHARE tape

-In 1955 some IBM 704 users formed a group called [SHARE](https://www.share.org/) to share programs and other information related to IBM computers.
+In 1955 a group of IBM 704 users formed [SHARE](https://www.share.org/) to share programs and other information related to IBM computers.
 One of the founders was [Roy Nutt](https://history.computer.org/pioneers/nutt.html), who wrote the [SHARE Assembler Program (SAP)](https://sky-visions.com/ibm/704/uasap.pdf#page=2) that was used to assemble many of these programs and routines, including `MISRT1`.
 SHARE distributed programs on magnetic tape.
 [Paul Pierce's Computer Collection](https://piercefuller.com/collect/index.html) includes recovered contents of a number of early computer tapes, including the [IBM SHARE Library](https://www.piercefuller.com/library/share.html).
-The [Yale SHARE Tape 2 29-508](https://www.piercefuller.com/library/kyu2.html) contains the `MISRT1` square root routine.
+The [Yale SHARE Tape 2 29-508](https://www.piercefuller.com/library/kyu2.html) contains the `MISRT1` square root routine described below.

-The files on Paul Pierce's site are the raw contents of the tapes and require some reverse engineering and pre-processing.
+The files on Paul Pierce's site are almost the raw tape contents.
+Some knowledge of magnetic tape conventions, reverse engineering and pre-processing not described in this description is required to convert `MISRT1` into the form shown here.

 ## MISRT1 header

-Each routine on the SHARE tape is preceded by a header record that contains meta-information about the routine.
+Each routine on the SHARE tape has a header that contains meta-information about the routine.
 There is quite a bit of variability among the headers.

 For `MISRT1` the header record is:
 ```